 |

-I am participating in a Teacher Candidate program in the Yurok Tribe Language Program's Kee Laa-yo-lue-mehl ("They will teach").
+I participated in a Teacher Candidate program in the Yurok Tribe Language Program's Kee Laa-yo-lue-mehl ("They will teach").
 With the help of the program staff and fellow teacher candidates, I passed assessments for Yurok levels I and II.
 I am now qualified to teach at those levels.

 |